hpe-storage/scod/docs/cosi_driver/index.md

 Release highlights:

 * Support for Kubernetes v1.31 to v1.36.
-* Support for platform HPE Alletra Storage MP Disconnected.
+* Support for platform HPE Alletra Storage MP Disconnected with X10000 .
 * Support for Openshift v4.19 to 4.21.
 * Implementation of bucket compression, locking and versioning.